What is The L-1 Visa?

 Here is a breakdown of the necessary fees associated with obtaining your L-1 visa:

-• I-129 basic filing fee: $460
+- I-129 basic filing fee: $1,055 plus

-• Anti-Fraud Fee: $500
+- Anti-Fraud Fee: $500

-• Public Law 113-114 Fee: $4,500.
-This fee is only applicable if your employer has more than 50 employees with over half under L-1A, L-1B, or H-1B status.
+- This fee is paid by your employer if they have more than 50 employees with over half under L-1A, L-1B, or H-1B status.

 L-1 Blanket Petition

 L-1 blanket petitions allow qualified employees to skip the I-129 form and proceed directly to an embassy or consulate for visa processing.
-To be eligible to receive blanket permission, companies must meet the L-1 general requirements and have at least three or more branches, affiliates or subsidiaries.
+To be eligible to receive blanket permission, companies must meet the L-1 general requirements and have at least three or more branches, affiliates, or subsidiaries.

 Companies must also either have successfully applied for 10 or more L-1 visas in the previous 12 months, have U.S. subsidiaries or affiliates with combined annual sales of at least $25 million, or employ at least 1,000 people in the United States.